Ukraine border guards begin checks on Russian aid trucks

 The aid is intended to alleviate a humanitarian crisis in the city of Luhansk, one of two big cities in Ukraine's Russian-speaking east which is being held by the rebels.
 The other is Donetsk, the region's main industrial hub.

-The forces of the Western-backed Kiev government have been steadily gaining the upper hand over the separatists but fighting continues to rage in Donetsk, Luhansk and other urban centers across the Russian-speaking region.
+The forces of the Western-backed Kiev government have been steadily gaining the upper hand over the separatists but fighting continues to rage in Donetsk, Luhansk and other urban centres across the Russian-speaking region.

 RED CROSS "READY TO ROLL"